Basic questions about the Lehigh Acres Fire and Rescue District

 Q: How are my property taxes calculated for fire protection?

 A. Fire district tax rates are set by our Lehigh Acres Fire and Rescue District Board of Commissioners each year depending on the needs of the district.
 Commissioners are very mindful of the pressures on homeowners and do everything they can to keep tax rates as low as possible.
+Beginning on October 1, 2015, the fees approved by the voters on November 4, 2014 replaced he ad-valorem method or assessment.

 Q: Why does a fire truck show up for a medical emergency?

-A: The Lehigh Acres Fire Control and Rescue District is an ALS (Advanced Life Support) First Responder agency, and each of its fire fighting personnel are dual certified as Emergency Medical Technicians (EMT’s) or Paramedics.
+A: The Lehigh Acres Fire Control and Rescue District is an ALS (Advanced Life Support) first responder agency, and each of its fire fighting personnel are dual certified as Emergency Medical Technicians (EMT’s) or Paramedics.
 Fire trucks are also equipped to handle medical emergencies with paramedics on board.
 Often a fire truck is the closest unit, and its crew will respond to stabilize a patient prior to the arrival of an ambulance.
 The fire truck crew can also provide additional manpower to ensure that the patient receives the fastest possible care.

 Q: Does it cost me anything when I call 9-1-1 for an emergency?